sdhers/RAINSTORM/README.md

 # In conclusion
 - This project, although already in use, is a work in progress that could significantly improve the way we analyze object exploration videos.
 - If you wish to contact us, please do so: simple.torm@gmail.com
 - © 2024.
-This work is openly licensed via CC BY 4.0.
+This project is openly licensed under the MIT License.

 #### Thanks for exploring us!